A Message to NPSIA Applicants Regarding COVID-19

 Our office can also be reached by email at firstname.lastname@example.org.

 NPSIA’s PhD program is multidisciplinary.
 Applicants are required to have prior training in international relations and economics.
-The normal requirement is at least one course in international relations, one full credit in introductory macro and micro economics, plus one senior undergraduate level economic course.
+The normal requirement is at least one course in international relations, one full credit in introductory macro and micro economics, plus one senior undergraduate level economics course.
 In addition, students who are admitted to the doctoral program but lack sufficient specialization in their fields of study may be required to take additional courses at the graduate level in preparation for their field seminars.